Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Multidimensional spaces: the role of the determinant in getting an optimal bound

 The map allows an infinite absolutely continuous invariant measure.
-However, the map can be arranged in such a way that there is an invariant component that supports a finite absolutely continuous invariant measure $\mu$.
-Near the fixed point, the region of this component has the form
+However, it can be arranged in such a way that there is an invariant component that supports a finite absolutely continuous invariant measure $\mu$.
+Near the fixed point, the region supporting this component has the form

 We may regard $X$ as this component, and $T: X\to X$ satisfies the assumptions. \end{Example}